danielhz/wquery-docs/index.md

 *Note:* This document is in writing process.
 If you have questions or suggestions about the experiments, please contact us.

+# The data

+All experiments are done using the dump of Wikidata published on January 04, 2017.

 # Code and results

 All the code used to run the experiments and the results is tracked in the